Should breast implants be placed above the muscle or below the muscle? Which method is the best?

 Disadvantages: The disadvantages of the sub-fascial technique are similar to the sub-glandular technique.

 - Suitable for women with any amount of breast tissue.

-- Can achieve a more natural look with natural sloping upper poles.
+- Achieves a more natural look with natural sloping upper poles.

 - Less chance of sagging as the weight of the breast implant is supported by both breast tissue and chest muscle.

 - The breast might appear to sit in a higher position until the muscle fully relaxes in about 4-6 weeks after surgery.

 - This technique might not be advisable for women who regularly lift weights as it might cause implant distortion when the chest muscle is flexed.

 - The surgical procedure is perceived as more invasive.
 This also means that there is slightly more post-operative pain and longer recovery time than the over-the-muscle placement.

 - Not advisable for patients with too much flabby/hanging breast skin as there is a chance of the skin hanging over the implant in the long run.